Azure-Samples/Azure-Stack-Hub-Foundation-Core/README.md

 The Azure Stack Hub Foundation Core are a set of materials (PowerPoint presentations, workshops, and links to videos) aiming to provide Azure Stack Hub Operators the foundational materials required to ramp-up and understand the basics of operating Azure Stack Hub.

+## ASR Failback Script

-These [ASF-Training](https://github.com/Azure-Samples/Azure-Stack-Hub-Foundation-Core/tree/master/ASR-failback-script) tool help automate the failback process, when using ASR to protect Azure Stack Hub VMs.
+These [ASR-failback-script](https://github.com/Azure-Samples/Azure-Stack-Hub-Foundation-Core/tree/master/ASR-failback-script) tool help automate the failback process, when using ASR to protect Azure Stack Hub VMs.
 The process is described in the [Azure Site Recovery failback tool](https://docs.microsoft.com/azure-stack/operator/site-recovery-failback) document.

 ## Tools